Developers can create policies that fetch information from a Kubernetes cluster at run time.

-Context aware policies are available only in Kubewarden version v1.6.0 or greater.
+Context aware policies are only available in Kubewarden versions ≥ v1.6.0.

-What a policy can access in the cluster is regulated by the Service Account of the Policy Server where the policy runs.
-This allows the cluster administrator to control what a policy can access via traditional Kubernetes RBAC rules.
-Furthermore, context aware policies have only read access to the requested resources.
+Resources a policy can access in the cluster is controlled by the policy server's Service Account.
+A cluster administrator controls what a policy can access via Kubernetes RBAC rules.
+Context aware policies have only read access to the requested resources.

 For security reasons, only

-ClusterAdmissionPolicy policies are able fetch information from the Kubernetes cluster.
-This has been done because
+ClusterAdmissionPolicy policies can fetch information from the Kubernetes cluster.

 AdmissionPolicy resources can be deployed by unprivileged users.

-AdmissionPolicy all the attempts to get access to Kubernetes resources will be blocked and reported to the cluster administrator.
+AdmissionPolicy all attempts to access Kubernetes resources are blocked and reported to the cluster administrator.